Parapadsorn Vorrasirinda

-Parapadsorn Vorrasirinda (Thai:ปรภัสสร วรสิรินดา, born December 10, 1990) is a Thai model and beauty pageant titleholder.
-Her nickname is Pla (Thai: ปลา).
+Parapadsorn Vorrasirinda (Thai:ปรภัสสร วรสิรินดา) is a Thai model and beauty pageant titleholder who won Miss Grand Thailand 2014.

 Biography

-She is from Nakhon Ratchasima province, Thailand.
+Parapadsorn Vorrasirinda is from Nakhon Ratchasima province, Thailand.
 She attended Rangsit University, majoring in Marketing Communications.

+Pageantry
-She started competing in beauty contests when she was 19.
-She finished Top 10 in Thailand Supermodel Contest and Top 10 in Miss Thailand World before winning Miss Grand Thailand.

-Miss Grand Thailand 2014

-In June 2014, she won the Miss Grand Thailand 2014 pageant.
-In October 2014, she appeared in the Miss Grand International 2014 pageant, and finished in the Top 10.
+Vorrasirinda began competing in pageants at the age of 19.
+She reached the top 10 at Thailand Supermodel Contest and Top 10 in Miss Thailand World before winning Miss Grand Thailand.
+In June 2014, she won Miss Grand Thailand 2014, and in October 2014, she competed in Miss Grand International 2014, and reached the top 10.

-Miss Supranational 2014

-After the resignation of Miss Supranational Thailand 2014, Parapadsorn Disdamrong was substituted as Thailand's representative at the Miss Supranational 2014 pageant which happened at the Hall of Sport in Krynica-Zdrój, Poland, on December 5, 2014.
-She was the first runner-up among 70 contestants from around the world, finishing behind Asha Bhat from India.
+Vorrasirinda represented Thailand at Miss Supranational 2014, at the Hall of Sport in Krynica-Zdrój, Poland, on 5 December 2014.
+She was the first runner-up from 70 contestants.